tomwhite/t1d-genetic-risk-score/README.md

 The program will print the genetic risk score, and a summary of what can be inferred from it.
 The papers mentioned above have more details about how to interpret the findings.

-The program will also create a histogram of genetic risk scores (like Figure 1 from [Thomas]) with the genetic risk score for your data marked on it, like this:
+There's a separate program (`hist.py`) to create a histogram of genetic risk scores (like Figure 1 from [Thomas]) with the genetic risk score for your data marked on it, like this:

 ![Distribution of genetic risk scores](t1d-grs-example.png "Distribution of genetic risk scores")

+[Note that the file should be updated with the individual's risk score.]

 If the blue dashed line is to the right of the cutoff line (in red), like it is in the diagram above, then T1D is not ruled out.
 If the blue line is to the left of the red line, then T1D is unlikely.